Mariamsushoma/MariamShasoma/README.md

 ### Hi there 🙋‍♀️ This is Mariam Sushoma.
-#### I am a Fronted Web Developer.I am a profectional designer.I can design any website using HTML,CSS,JavaScript,Bootstrap,tailwind,React and others Framework.
+#### I am a Fronted Web Developer & Designer.I am a profectional designer.I can design any website using HTML,CSS,JavaScript,Bootstrap,Tailwind,React and others Framework.

 <!--
 -  I'm currently working on ---